eburke16/eburke16/README.md

 ### - Data Visualizations in R using ggplot and shiny

-### - Geospatial Analysese I have conducted in ArcGIS and Python
+### - Geospatial Analyses I have conducted in ArcGIS and Python

 ### - Quantitative Methods & Regression Analysis in R
 When and how to use the following regression techniques (and how to interpret the results):